ServiceNow/Fast-LLM/docs/help.md

     Watchdog caught collective operation timeout: WorkNCCL(SeqNum=408951, OpType=_ALLGATHER_BASE, … , Timeout(ms)=600000) ran for 600351 milliseconds before timing out
     ```

     appearing across all GPU workers, it usually means one or more hosts failed to complete a NCCL operation, causing others to block.
 NCCL errors can be frustrating to diagnose since they rarely specify which node or GPU caused the issue.
-We're working on improving this by surfacing which messages and operations are in progress during these crashes to better identify any problematic hosts or GPUs.
-Stay tuned!
+It is difficult to surface which messages and operations are in progress during these crashes.
+In most cases, the best we can do is to restart the training job and hope it doesn't happen again.
+If the issue persists, it might be because of network congestion or a problematic GPU.
+If the worker that crashed is consistent across multiple runs, it's likely a hardware issue.
+If you can't resolve it, open an issue on GitHub, and we'll help you troubleshoot.

 For more detailed solutions, check out our GitHub Issues page.
 Odds are someone's already tackled a similar problem, and you might find the exact fix you need.